-If you exercise on a regular basis, then you already know how high-maintenance workout clothes can be.
-Go through one or two grueling sweat sessions, and you're left with leggings, shorts, tanks, socks, and sports bras that smell like an entire frat house just went traipsing through your room.
+If you exercise on any basis, then you already know how high-maintenance workout clothes can be.
+Go through one or two grueling sweat sessions, and you're left with leggings, shorts, tanks, socks, and sports bras that smell like an entire soccer team just went traipsing through your room.
 Often, it seems like figuring out how to get smell out of gym clothes is the biggest workout of all.

 It can sometimes feel like, no matter how often you wash them, the smell will never come out of your gym clothes.
 There's a reason for this: Clothes made specifically for working out are typically made with stretchy materials like Lycra or Spandex.
 These materials basically repel water, which is exactly what you want them to do when you're sweating all over yourself at the gym, but not what you want them to do when you're trying to wash them.
 How are you supposed to get these materials to smell better if you can't even properly get through them?

 The good thing is that, although it may take a little time and extra effort, you can get the smell of sweat out of your workout clothes — you just have to play by the rules.
 Washing gym clothes may be a little different than washing your other clothes, but the time is worth your while when you don't have to smell like a locker room anymore.
 Here are a few easy tips on getting the smell out of sweat out of your workout clothes.

 Fabric softener is actually your gym clothes' worst enemy.
 Instead of making the clothes cleaner, it actually creates a sort of barrier that locks stinky smells in.
 It's basically trapping grime and bacteria in your clothes, which is the opposite of what you want.
 Fabric softener blocks the wicking power of the fabrics of workout clothes, so they no longer work the way they're supposed to (which is to keep you clean and dry).
 It will prevent the sweat on your clothes from evaporating, which makes them smell more.